Yarny998/MPD-CAR-PI/README.md

 # MPD-Jesse-Lite
-Installation of MPD onto Jesse Lite
+Installation of MPD onto Stretch Lite

 This is a CARPI focused build.
-This will control media in my van.

-My setup is based around a 10inch LCD screen (1920x1080), Raspberry Pi2 and an IQAudio DAC+
+The setup is based around a 10inch LCD screen (1920x1080), Raspberry Pi3 and an IQAudio DAC+

 From power to playing music is about 15 seconds with a Pi2, although I will be looking at a Pi3 shortly.
 The gui is a little slower, around 30 seconds from poweron to displaying.